sphinx-doc/sphinx/doc/development/tutorials/autodoc_ext.rst

 We need the same setup as in
 :ref:`the previous extensions <tutorial-extend-build>`.
-This time, we will be putting out extension in a file called :file:`autodoc_intenum.py`.
+This time, we will be putting our extension in a file called :file:`autodoc_intenum.py`.
 The :file:`my_enums.py` will contain the sample enums we will document.